gdcc/dataverse-exporters/croissant/README.md

   Failed to export the dataset as croissant]]
 ```

+The above turned out to be due to `oreFiles.getJsonObject(fileCounter).getString("dvcore:directoryLabel")`.

 ### Can summary statistics go into Croissant?

 No, but we opened https://github.com/mlcommons/croissant/issues/640 about this.
 See also "potential areas of work" in the [Croissant Task Force Minutes] for 2024-04-01.